cssobj/cssobj/docs/api.md

 name | type | description
 -----|-----|-----------
-intro | Object | The source js object merged from `option.intros` array. obj | Object | The source js object for `cssobj()` function call. root | Object | Virtual CSSOM object parsed from `obj`, mainly used for value functions and plugins. nodes | Array | Array of virtual css nodes, for the convinence of `filter` or `map` etc.
+intro | Object | The source js object merged from `config.intros` array. obj | Object | The source js object for `cssobj()` function call. root | Object | Virtual CSSOM object parsed from `obj`, mainly used for value functions and plugins. nodes | Array | Array of virtual css nodes, for the convinence of `filter` or `map` etc.